louisboii747/HardwareMon/README.md

 ## What do the YAML workflows do? ##

-These files are there to ensure two things.
-Properly written scripts, and properly distributed scripts.
-One is used to "lint" and scan for errors (such as syntax errors) and the other script is used to distribute both GUI and CLI versions of HardwareMon as an easy to install Pip package on Linux.
+These files serve two main purposes: ensuring scripts are written correctly and handling their distribution.
+One script is used for linting which checks for errors (like syntax issues), while the other packages both the GUI and CLI versions of HardwareMon into an easy-to-install pip package for Linux.
+Both workflows only operate on the Linux versions of HardwareMon.
 ## Can I contribute? ##

 Absolutely!
 It would be great to see your ideas for features or changes for HardwareMon and its Workflows.
-Feel free to get fork the repo submit pull requests!
+Feel free to fork the repo and submit pull requests!

 # Notes #